TomGeorgi/Ubiquitous-Computing/Laboratory_Two/Documentation.md

 ## 1. The Hardware

 -
     The following schematic shows how the motors are connected to the Indel Edison Board.
-The H-Bridge is left out to simply the schematic.
+The H bridge is left out to simplify the schematic.
+The red breakout board is the motor driver (TB6612FNG).
+It can power up to two DC motors with a constant current of 1,2 A (3,2 A peak).
+The two pins (IN1 and IN2) can be used to set the mode in which the motors will be driven: CW (clockwise), CCW (counterclockwise), Short-Brake and Stop.
+The two motor outputs (A and B) can be driven seperately and the speed of each motor is controlled by the PWM input signal with a maximum frequency of 100 kHz.
+The motor outputs (A and B) are connected to our H bridge.
+We pull up the STBY pin of the *TB6612FNG* to activate the motor driver.

     ![Wiring](schematic.png)

 ## 2. Design Concept

 -
-    The construction of our remote-controlled car consists of three connected components: Car hardware, control software and remote control.
+    The construction of our remote-controlled car consists of three connected components:
+    - Car hardware
+    - Control software
+    - Remote control

     The construction can also be seen in picture below.
 Using the control software written by us, the commands sent by the remote controller are captured and processed in form of events.
+The movement of the sticks should be mapped to 0 - 100 % PWM
     After the events have been processed by the control software, the results should be sent to the hardware installed in the car.
     This makes it possible to control the car remotely.